ryantd42/NY-Legislative-Git/2023/S4061A-2023/bill.md

  BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 9 of the correction law, as added by section  2  of part  OO  of  chapter  56 of the laws of 2010 and the section heading as amended by chapter 322 of the laws  of  2021,  is  amended  to  read  as
+Section 9 of the correction law, as added by section  2  of part  OO  of  chapter  56  of  the  laws of 2010, the section heading as amended by chapter 322 of the laws  of  2021,  is  amended  to  read  as
  follows:
   §  9.
 Access to information of incarcerated individuals via the inter-